huan/gas-gmail-channel/README.md

 #### `next(err)`: call this to let the middleware chain continue.

-If a middleware called `next()`, then the next middleware will be called after this middleware return,
+If a middleware called `next()`, then the next middleware will be executed after this middleware return,

 If `next()` is not called by a middleware, then the other middlewares will not be executed, they will all be skipped.